francois07/advent-of-code-2020/README.md

-# 🎄 Advent of Code 2020
+# Advent of Code 2020 🎄
-Written in Python 🐍
+Solution for Advent of Code 2020, in Python 🐍